Yoast/wordpress-seo/readme.txt

 Enhancements:

-* Improves loading time of the posts overview page in the WordPress backend.
+* Improves the loading time of the posts overview page in the WordPress backend.
 Props to [Rahe](https://github.com/Rahe).

 Bugfixes:

 * Fixes a bug where the target indexable for relative links was not properly detected.
-* Fixes a bug where scheme relative links were not parsed correctly.
+* Fixes a bug where scheme-relative links were not parsed correctly.
 * Fixes a bug where custom capabilities could malfunction due to a race condition.
 Props to [Jerome Charaoui](https://github.com/jcharaoui).

 = 15.7 =